What Is Blended Learning? Definition, Models and Benefits

 - Breakout rooms

-This model is most often used in high schools because it prepares students for university environments.* The flex model keeps the focus on close student–teacher relationships without imposing the top-down authority of the traditional school.
+This model is most often used in high schools because it prepares students for university environments.2 The flex model keeps the focus on close student–teacher relationships without imposing the top-down authority of the traditional school.

-6. A La Carte
+7. A La Carte

 Students who seek a learning option that is not provided by the school can benefit from the a la carte blended model.
 In the a la carte model, students can complete an online course in the subject they wish to study while also taking in-person classes at school.
-This model gives students flexibility over their learning content and allows them to complete courses such as electives or Advanced Placement courses their schools might not otherwise offer.
-This model is most common in high schools where students accumulate credit for coursework.

-7. Enriched Virtual
+8. Enriched Virtual

-Benefits of Blended Learning
+Benefits and Drawbacks of Blended Learning

 Benefits for learners include the following:

-- More control over how, what, and when they learn
+- More control over how, what and when they learn

 - Integration between concepts, which facilitates more comprehensive understanding